 It’s natural to think that walking is walking and there are no secrets to doing it better—after all, most of us have been walking since we were about a year old, right?
 But as with many endurance sports, there are ways to hike a trail more efficiently, conserving energy and reducing the physical impacts that bring on fatigue.
 Three decades of dayhiking, backpacking, and climbing have taught me various tricks to soften the blow of hard miles, helping me to hike 20, 30, even 40 miles in a single day—even in my forties and fifties.
-But no matter how far you go, these trail- and time-tested tips will make your hikes more enjoyable.
+But no matter how far you go, the trail- and time-tested tips in this e-guide will make your hikes more enjoyable.

 Purchase this e-guide NOW and learn my expert tips on making hiking and backpacking easier!

 Or join The Big Outside for as little as $5 and access ALL stories, including this one.
 Join now!

 Looking for a magnificent, first backpacking trip in Yosemite that hits all the famous highlights and is beginner-friendly?
 This 37.2-mile loop from Yosemite Valley in the core of the park…

 A backpacker hiking the Teton Crest Trail on Death Canyon Shelf, Grand Teton National Park.
 Wilderness backpacking opens new worlds to us.
 While dayhiking can bring…